fractalrobotics/Fractal-5-Pro/README.md

 # Product Overview

-# User Guide
+# Behind the Build
 I have not made a full manufacturing and assembly guide for the Fractal 5 Pro.
-If you want to build your own, you will have to figure it out from looking at the CAD, the BOM, and whatever guidance I provide in this section of the README file.
+If you want to build your own, you will have to figure it out from looking at the CAD, the BOM, whatever guidance I provide in this section of the README file, and your own intuition.

 Several aspects of the design (such as the CoreXY system and triple lead-screw Z-axis) were inspired by the VORON Trident project, which is also licensed under GPLv3.
 This project complies with the GPLv3 license and is released under the same terms.
 I gratefully acknowledge VORON's contribution to the open hardware ecosystem.
 While the Fractal 5 Pro does not currently have an assembly guide, I encourage you to reference the VORON Trident assembly guide as some aspects will be relevant enough to provide helpful guidance during assembly.